Deep Probabilistic Supervision for Image Classification: Related work

-Label noise remains an obstacle in deep learning, contributing to overfitting and the undesirable training dynamics.
+Label noise remains an obstacle in deep learning, contributing to overfitting and undesirable training dynamics.
 Proposed solutions range from regularization techniques such as label smoothing \citep{szegedy2016rethinking} and Mixup \citep{zhang2017mixup}, to robust loss functions like Symmetric Cross Entropy \citep{wang2019symmetric}.
-More sophisticated methods include sample selection via optimal transport \cite{feng2023ot, chang2023csot}, label correction by interpolation between the prediction and label \citep{xu2025revisiting}, or even complex multi-stage \citep{liu2023chimera} or multi-network training pipelines \citep{zhang2024bpt}.
-These methods, however, often rely on heuristics rather than \textit{reformulating the learning objective to explicitly model uncertainty}.
-In contrast, probabilistic modeling provides a principled way to estimate uncertainty and improves interpretability.
+More sophisticated methods include sample selection via optimal transport \cite{feng2023ot, chang2023csot}, label correction by interpolation between the prediction and label \citep{xu2025revisiting}, or complex multi-stage \citep{liu2023chimera} or multi-network training pipelines \citep{zhang2024bpt}, but often rely on heuristics rather than \textit{reformulating the learning objective to explicitly model uncertainty}.
+Probabilistic modeling provides a principled way to estimate uncertainty, improving interpretability.

 Bayesian methods in deep learning have gained attention for their ability to model predictive uncertainty.
-Methods like Variational inference \citep{blundell2015weight}, Monte Carlo dropout \citep{gal2016dropout}, and deep ensembles \citep{lakshminarayanan2017simple} can be used to quantify uncertainty, improve calibration and increase robustness to out-of-distribution data.
-Recently, Bayesian optimization of hyperparameters has been paired with born-again networks to improve generalization over generations of networks.
-Related work has also shown that KD itself can serve as a mechanism to transfer better calibration from a teacher to a student \citep{hebbalaguppe2024calibration}.
+Methods like Variational inference \citep{blundell2015weight}, Monte Carlo dropout \citep{gal2016dropout}, and deep ensembles \citep{lakshminarayanan2017simple} are used to quantify uncertainty, improve calibration or increase robustness to out-of-distribution data.
+Related work has also shown that KD itself can serve as a mechanism to transfer better calibration from teacher to student \citep{hebbalaguppe2024calibration}.

-Our proposed method, Bayesian Self-Distillation (BSD), draws inspiration from these domains.
-Like SD, it softens target distributions, but views the problem from a Bayesian perspective where model predictions serve as evidence for updating target distributions.
-Note that BSD is distinct from both Bayesian neural networks and Bayesian optimization, where the former regards distributions over model weights and the latter is a method for optimizing black-box functions, whereas BSD places priors over target distributions and refines them over epochs.
-This allows targets to evolve independently without the continual influence of hard targets, providing richer and more flexible self-supervision that inherently offers robustness to label noise.
+Our proposed framework, Deep Probabilistic Supervision (DPS), is inspired by these domains.
+Like SD, DPS constructs softened target distributions, but models target construction probabilistically by leveraging model predictions as evidence.
+Distinct from other Bayesian methods that model distributions over weights or predictions, DPS models distributions over targets.
+DPS allows targets to evolve independently of the original labels, offering flexible self-supervision that inherently models uncertainty and increases robustness against label noise.